ibm-cloud-docs/vpc/pps-verify.md

 The following example shows how to use the CLI to verify connectivity to a Private Path service.

-Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli){: external}.
+Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).

 To verify connectivity to a Private Path service from the CLI, follow these steps:

 1. Create a VPE gateway to connect to your Private Path service using your Private Path CRN.
-For instructions, see [Creating a VPE gateway from the CLI](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=cli){: external}.
+For instructions, see [Creating a VPE gateway from the CLI](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=cli).
 1. Connect to your service.

 ## Verifying connectivity to a Private Path service with the API